1970 Chevelle SS396 & SS454

 The Standard (134xx) and Malibu series El Camino has amber lenses with clear bulbs.

-This El Camino SS has clear lenses from the Monte Carlo and and an incorrect grille.
+This El Camino SS has clear lenses from the Monte Carlo and an incorrect grille.
+Note bright center vertical bar and missing CHEVELLE nameplate.

 This is from Chevrolet's El Camino 'Restoration Kit' .PDF file and shows all El Caminos came with amber lenses.